Implementing Diversity, Equity and Inclusion to Become a Student-Ready College

-Dr. Cherly Furdge is the Division Chair of Public Administration and Management at North Central Texas College
+Dr. Cherly Gary-Furdge is a Professor of Criminal Justice and Sociology at North Central Texas College

 A few years into my higher education career, a young Hispanic woman walked into my office in tears.
 Despite being a young faculty member, I did not hesitate to ask her what was wrong.
 She looked at me and said she felt like a failure because the scores on her TSI exam were so low that she would have to take all remedial courses.
 I asked, “Is that a feeling or a reality?
 How does this make you a failure?”
 She was surprised by my response, and I told her that this was just a small hurdle to cross and she would cross it, and not to let a test score define her.
 I asked her what her end goal was and she said she wanted to be a lawyer.